damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 There are exceptions, material that is not public by default is documented in the [general guidelines](#general-guidelines).
 On a personal level, you should tell it like it is instead of putting up a poker face.
 Don't be afraid to admit you made a mistake or were wrong.
 When something went wrong it is a great opportunity to say "What’s the [kaizen](https://en.wikipedia.org/wiki/Kaizen) moment here?" and find a better way without hurt feelings.

 1. **Public by default** everything at GitLab is public by default.
-1. **Directness** is about being transparent with each-other.
+1. **Directness** is about being transparent with each other.
 We try to channel our inner Ben Horowitz by being [both straightforward and kind, an uncommon cocktail of no-bullshit and no-asshole](https://medium.com/@producthunt/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).
 Although the feedback is always about your work and not your person it will not be easy to receive it.
 1. **Anyone and anything can be questioned** Any past decisions and guidelines are open to questioning as long as you act in accordance with them until they are changed.
 1. **Disagree and commit** we [disagree and commit](http://ryanestis.com/leadership/disagree-and-commit-to-get-things-done/).